BC Lions: Buono era (2003–2011)

-The 2003 season marked the beginning of a new era, as Wally Buono replaced Adam Rita as head coach and GM.
+The 2003 CFL season marked the beginning of a new era, as Wally Buono replaced Adam Rita as head coach and GM.
 The Lions also acquired former Stampeders and NFL QB Dave Dickenson through free agency, which prompted Lions QB Damon Allen to leave for the Toronto Argonauts.
-The Lions finished in a 3-way, 2nd place tie at 11–7 with Western Division foes, Winnipeg and Saskatchewan, and faced the Eastern Division's Toronto Argonauts by way of the CFL's "cross-over rule."
-The Lions closed out the season with a 28–7 loss to the Argos in the Eastern Division semi-finals.
+The Lions finished in a 3-way, 2nd place tie at 11–7 with Western Division foes, the Winnipeg Blue Bombers and Saskatchewan Roughriders, and faced the Eastern Division's Toronto Argonauts by way of the CFL's "cross-over rule."
+The Lions closed out the season with a 28–7 loss to the Argonauts in the Eastern Division semi-finals.
 Barrin Simpson appeared as a CFL All-Star for the 3rd year in a row, joined by newcomers Ray Jacobs on defence, and electrifying slotback Geroy Simon on offence.
 Wide receiver Frank Cutolo won the CFL and Western Division rookie of the year awards.
 Offensive tackle Steve Hardin won the CFL Player's Association Outstanding Community Service Award.

-The 2004 season marked one of the Lions' best regular-season records in club history.
+The 2004 CFL season marked one of the Lions' best regular-season records in club history.
 Going 13–5 and finishing 1st in the division, the Lions set a team record of 8 consecutive wins in a single season.
 In addition to club records, the season brought an array of individual performances to the forefront.
-Quarterback Casey Printers set a CFL record for highest single-game completion average of 90.9% (completing 20 of 22 passing attempts) during an August, 2004 game against Hamilton.
+Quarterback Casey Printers set a CFL record for highest single-game completion average of 90.9% (completing 20 of 22 passing attempts) during an August, 2004 game against the Hamilton Tiger-Cats.
 Outstanding slot back Geroy Simon tied three team records by catching four touchdown passes in the same game.
 After the conclusion of the regular season, Printers was named the CFL's Most Outstanding Player, while Jason Clermont won the Most Outstanding Canadian award.
 Printers and Simon joined 4-time All-Star linebacker Barrin Simpson as 2004 CFL All-Stars.
-The Lions, receiving a bye in the first round of the playoffs by virtue of their first-place divisional finish, faced one of their biggest rivals, the Saskatchewan Roughriders.
+The Lions, receiving a bye in the first round of the playoffs by virtue of their first-place divisional finish, faced one of their biggest rivals, the Saskatchewan.
 In a closefinish, the Lions defeated the Roughriders 27–25, in overtime.
-The Lions were then pitted against the Toronto Argonauts in the 92nd Grey Cup Championship, a rematch of the 2003 semi-finals.
+The Lions were then pitted against the Argonauts in the 92nd Grey Cup Championship, a rematch of the 2003 semi-finals.
 The Lions did not exact their revenge, losing 27–19.
 Jason Clermont won the Grey Cup Most Valuable Canadian award in the effort.
 The game was marked with controversy for the Lions, as Dave Dickenson got the start over Casey Printers, who had led the team through most of the season as Dickenson was injured.